kaderuap/Application-Submission/app-forms/README.md

 1. Download Plugin
 2. Active Plugin
-3. Copy Shortcode and past where you want to see from
+3. Copy Shortcode and past where you want to implement from
 4. Set pagination, thank you message and email templates.
 5. Let's enjoy.